Vehicle Code § 22500 CVC is the California statute that makes it a parking violation to

 - the demands of a traffic control device.3

-A driver can always use either of these arguments as a valid defense.
-Perhaps, for example, a motorist had to stop in an intersection because a police officer signaled him/her to do so.
+You can always use either of these arguments as a valid defense.
+Perhaps, for example, you had to stop in an intersection because a police officer signaled you to do so.

 2.2.
 Avoiding conflict

-The statute also says that a driver is not guilty of a parking violation if he/she violated the law to avoid conflict with other traffic.
-This means it is always a defense for an accused to say that his/her actions were necessary to avoid some type of traffic collision or accident.
+The statute also says that you are not guilty of a parking violation if you violated the law to avoid conflict with other traffic.
+This means it is always a defense to say that your actions were necessary to avoid some type of traffic collision or accident.

 2.3.
 Exempt from the law

-Vehicle Code 22500 lists several exceptions to many of the areas it restricts drivers from:
+Vehicle Code 22500 lists several exceptions to many of the areas it restricts you from:

 - standing, or